Demographics of Melbourne: Sikhism

-Sikhism is a small but growing minority religion in Australia, that can trace its origins in the nation to the 1830s.
+Sikhism is a small but growing minority religion in Australia, that can trace its origins in the nation back to the 1830s.
 The Sikhs form one of the largest subgroups of Indian Australians with 125,000 adherents according to the 2016 census, having grown from 17,000 in 2001 and 12,000 in 1996[1] [2].
-Most adherents can trace their ancestry back to the Punjab region of South Asia, which is currently divided between India and Pakistan.
+Most adherents can trace their ancestry back to the Punjab region of India.

 Whereas, as per anecdotal evidence collected by Sikh Council of Australia Inc., there are approximately 100,000 Sikhs in Australia and the number of Punjabi speakers is even higher.

 They are often mistaken for who they are not, due to Sikh men required to wear a "Turban" as one of the 5 articles of faith.